Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, but we must also consider the broader implications of our decisions.
 If we prioritize profit over ethics, we risk leaving vulnerable communities behind."

 **Isabella**: "Exactly!
 We have a responsibility to ensure that our policies uplift everyone, not just the privileged.
-If we ignore these issues now, we may face a backlash that could undermine our progress."
+If we ignore these issues now, we may face a backlash that could undermine our progress.
+We must advocate for those who have no voice."

 **Marcus**: "I see your point, but we also need to think about the bigger picture.
 If we don't act decisively, we risk falling behind in the global economy."